Tartsi/tiralabra/documentation/instructions.md

 Start the program by running index.py - file

-Play the game following the instructions in terminal
+Play the game following the instructions in terminal!